cisagov/get.gov/pages/help/help_faq.md

 If you’ve tried the above recommendations and still don’t see your domain, [contact us](https://get.gov/contact/).

 ## My domain will expire soon.
 How can I renew it? {#renew-domain}
-You can renew a domain in the .gov registrar starting 60 days before expiration.
-If multiple domain managers maintain the domain, any of them can renew it.
+You can renew a domain in the [.gov registrar](https://manage.get.gov/) starting 60 days before expiration.
+All domain managers can renew a domain.
+Learn more about [how to renew a domain](https://get.gov/help/domain-management/#renew-an-expiring-or-expired-gov-domain/).

-Before renewing, you’ll be asked to confirm your own contact information and some details about your domain.
-You’ll then be asked to re-acknowledge the [requirements for operating a .gov domain](https://get.gov/domains/requirements/).
 After renewal, the domain is registered for another year.
-We have no plans to offer an auto-renewal feature.

 We don’t currently send emailed notifications to remind you about renewal or to confirm renewal.
-However, these will be added in spring 2025.
+However, those will be added in spring 2025.

 ## What happens if I don’t renew my domain? {#dont-renew}
-Unlike other top-level domains, when a .gov domain expires, it’s not automatically put on hold or deleted.
+When a .gov domain expires, it’s not automatically put on hold or deleted.
 It continues to resolve online even after its expiration date.
-Before we put it on hold or delete it, we’ll make every effort to contact your organization.
+This is different from other top-level domains online.
+Before we put a domain on hold or delete it, we’ll make every effort to contact your organization.

+You can [renew a domain](https://get.gov/help/domain-management/#renew-an-expiring-or-expired-gov-domain/) after it expires.

 ## Where can I add DNS records? {#dns-records}
 To add or update DNS records like A, MX, CNAME, or TXT, you need to make changes at your DNS hosting provider.
 We don’t offer [DNS hosting services](https://get.gov/domains/moving/#find-dns-hosting-services) at this time.
 Your provider operates your domain’s name servers, which appear as NS records in the .gov registrar.